Income tax calculations

 You might think child support is taxable income because payments such as JobSeeker, Parenting Payment and Austudy are taxable; they count as income.
 A full list of taxable Centrelink payments is shown here.
 Child support is different from these taxable government payments since the money comes from another person.

-Beyond a certain threshold, receiving child support does reduce the amount of Family Tax Benefit (FTB) Part A you receive however.
-This is effectively a penalty against the parents and children of separated families.
+Beyond a certain threshold, receiving child support reduces the amount of Family Tax Benefit (FTB) Part A by 50 cents for every dollar over the Maintenance Income Free Area.
+This adjustment is applied automatically by Services Australia.

 We reduce your FTB by 50 cents for every dollar of child support you receive over the threshold.
 We call this threshold the Maintenance Income Free Area.
 We apply these automatically.